 During our period of research for finding the best MMA shoes for MMA training, we stumbled across a new product that has real world applications and could be a much cheaper option to consider.

 Before you scroll back up and reconsider the ASICS or Adidas, let’s look at why this could go straight into your Amazon basket.
-RDS are one of the most trusted gym brands there are.
-They produce some of the most recognisable weight lifting belts on the market, having started their journey in 1999, and branched out to all combat sports and athletes over the years including Tony Ferguson, Michael Bisping, and Amir Khan.
+RDS is one of the most trusted gym brands there are.
+They produce some of the most recognizable weight lifting belts on the market, and Muay Thai shin guards, having started their journey in 1999, and branched out to all combat sports and athletes over the years including Tony Ferguson, Michael Bisping, and Amir Khan.

 The MMA socks work by including a rubberized dot-mapped sole on the underside which gives you the grip you need to move around the mat.
 This obviously means that they won’t be useful outdoors – not that you’re training in any pair of socks outdoors!
 The material of the sock is made of a mixture between neoprene and lycra, giving you an all-encompassing flexible yet non-slip function when wearing these socks.
 A great benefit of neoprene is its ability to work well under a wide range of temperatures which means that as your feet get hot and sweat, the material will absorb the sweat without disrupting your ability to move.

 We will honestly say that these are great socks, but they’re not for everyone.
 Before buying these understand what you’re planning to use them for.
 If it’s BJJ or No-Gi Jiu-Jitsu then it will work just fine, but you may find they slip off when constantly rubbed against.
 There really is no better alternative to barefoot.
 However, if your MMA style suits these socks then they can be a big win in feeling as close to barefoot with the extra grip – especially when the mat gets slippery with sweat.